thehackersplaybook/auxknow/docs/usage.md

 engine = AuxKnow()

 # Ask a question
-response = engine.ask("What is the capital of France?")
+response = engine.ask("What is the meaning of life?")

 # Print the response and its citations
 print(response.answer)